 Example 5: Solving Story Problems with Trigonometry

-The height of a ski slope is 16 meters and the length is 20 meters.
+The height of a ski slope is 16 metres and the length is 20 metres.
 Find the measure of giving the answer to two decimal places.

 In this question, we are fortunate to have been given an associated diagram which means we do not need to draw this ourselves.
 Our first step is to label the sides relative to the angle theta.

 Here, we know the lengths of the opposite and the hypotenuse and, therefore, need to use the sine ratio to find the measure of the unknown angle.
 Recall that If we substitute in the lengths O and H, we get

 If we then use the properties of inverse sine, we find that

 - When working with right triangles, we use the terms opposite, adjacent, and hypotenuse to refer to the sides of the triangle.
 The hypotenuse is always opposite the right angle and is the longest side.
 The opposite and the adjacent are labeled in relation to a given angle often denoted .
 The adjacent is the side next to the angle which is not the hypotenuse.
 As for the opposite, it is the last side of the triangle.
 It is called the opposite since it is opposite the given angle.

 - Recall the acronym “SOH CAH TOA,” where O stands for the opposite, A stands for the adjacent, H stands for the hypotenuse, and is the angle.
 The trigonometric ratios are